jordonporter/osticket-prereqs/README.md

 <br />

 <h3>Step 17: Create an osTicket Database</h3>
-• Right-click anywhere under the database filter and click on "Create a new database" and name it "osTicket."
+• Right-click anywhere under the database filter, click on "Create a new database" and name it "osTicket."
 </p>

 ![image](https://github.com/jordonporter/osticket-prereqs/assets/144548453/a8d719c6-3485-464a-8ad9-85e23ae77ff1)